Canadian API 1169 Pipeline Inspector Training

 This training is critical for all staff and contractors who have responsibility for Quality and/or Inspection functions.
 The training also provides significant value to those responsible for managing Canadian pipeline construction activities.

-This is an advanced level course.
+This is an intermediate to advanced level course.

 Applicants are strongly advised to have completed:

 - Z662 Pipeline Fundamental or Inspection Concepts; and

 - carry a Level 2 CPAC qualification for Pipeline Inspection

 - have completed other formal Z662 training; and

 - have at least 2 years experience in pipeline oversight